amcman/MosaHackathonMotivateApp/README.md

 # How to launch the app
 1. In Eclipse, click on the black arrow next to the green "Run" button
 2. Click Run Configurations
-3. Make sure the Main Class is runner.MotivationRunner
+3. Under "Main" tab, make sure the Main Class is runner.MotivationRunner
+4. Go to the “Arguments” tab and ensure that the “Use the -XstartOnFirstThread argument when launching with SWT” checkbox is NOT checked.

 # Required Software and Versions